NEADC Home Page NEADC Home Page

 • Some Gallon or larger ziplock type baggies - the kind which change color when you seal them... good for working underwater.

-• 2 fishnets per diver/snorkeler - the larger green or white mesh net size - the bigger the better for one, medium for another... don't even bother with the smaller ones
+• One large and one medium size fish-nets for each diver/snorkeler - the larger green or white mesh net size ... don't even bother with the smaller ones

 • Dive gear is the normal mask fins snorkel, use a hood, skip the gloves, full wetsuit or shorty with a skin underneath works... hood keeps you in the water longer.
-We dive during high tide, snorkel at low tide.
-Your choice on 1 or two tanks.
+What works out best is to dive during high tide, snorkel at low tide.